Here are five easy DIY biology experiments to have fun at home without the need for expensive laboratory equipment.

 The cells located at the tips of onion roots are also a very good subject of study.
 Whether you prepare and stain them yourself or you buy premade microscope slides, these cells are great to observe the different stages of mitosis and how the DNA gets duplicated and rearranged as the cells divide.

 5. Make a bioluminescent lamp

 Some microorganisms are able to generate light by themselves.
 When enough of them gather, they can make whole beaches glow at night.
-Luckily, we live in the age of internet and it is possible to order these microbes online and get them delivered directly home.
-(For example, from shops like Empco, Carolina, or Sea Farms.)
+Luckily, we live in the age of the internet and it is possible to order these microbes online and get them delivered directly home.
+(For example, from shops like Carolina or Sea Farms.)

 Bioluminescent organisms can last for several months under the right conditions, which includes making sure they receive enough light during the day to recharge their ability to glow.
 At night, they will start producing light when you shake them up.

-You can experiment with growing these organisms in different conditions and recipients and play with their ability to make light.
-Another cool idea is introducing them into a fountain (an enclosed unit — not linked to streams or rivers), where they will be constantly shaken and glowing (at least until they run out of energy).
+You can experiment with growing these organisms in different conditions and play with their ability to make light.
+Another cool idea is introducing them into a closed fountain, where they will be constantly shaken and glowing (at least until they run out of energy).

-These biology experiments will get you started with the world of DIY Biology.
-If you are keen to dive deeper into doing biology outside the lab, the DIY bio community is growing rapidly around the globe.
-You can find labs and other biology enthusiasts in many cities across Europe and the US, where you will be able to attend workshops, access more advanced equipment and meet people from all backgrounds keen to help you with your wildest biology projects.
+These biology experiments will get you started with the world of DIY biology.
+If you are keen to dive deeper into doing biology outside the lab, the DIY biology community is growing rapidly around the globe.
+You can find labs and other biology enthusiasts in many cities across Europe and the US, where you will be able to attend workshops, access more advanced equipment, and meet people from all backgrounds keen to help you with your wildest biology projects.
 Have fun!